 This article will help expose the reasons behind the mystery of the ginger beards!

 To really get a better understanding of why some guys have a rich, red, flowing beard, we need to look closer at the genes.

-The same genes might express themselves differently for one person to another.
+The same genes might express themselves differently from one person to another.
 One trait is that the color of the hair on your head can differ from your facial hair.